-Hopelessness causes feelings and emotions that must be expressed and listened to.
+Hopelessness causes feelings and emotions that must be expressed and heard.
 It is an inability to see a way forward.
-Many times it is the grieving of what we thought or wanted the future to be.
-(Grieving and lamenting is a way to process one's hopelessness).
+Often, it is the grieving of what we thought or wanted the future to be.
+Grieving and lamenting are ways to process one's hopelessness.

-Hope sees the way forward; new feelings.
+Hope sees the way forward, producing new feelings.
 This is the goal.
-It is not to get someone to deal with their whole story but to get to the point of commitment to move forward and see what that next step might be.
-In other words, they own their future, and they believe that there is a way forward.
+The goal is not to get someone to deal with their whole story but to get them to the point of commitment to move forward and see what that next step might be.
+They need to see possibilities for their own future and believe there is a way forward.

-A crisis happens that leads to a person contacting a Hope Coach.
+A crisis happens that leads a person to contact a Hope Coach.
 The Hope Coach responds and begins to Enter-In into their situation.

-In the entering-in, compassionate listening is needed to show that the Hope Coach "gets" what is going on with no judgment toward the caller.
+In the entering-in phase, compassionate listening is needed to show that the Hope Coach "gets" what is going on with no judgment toward the caller.

-The Hope Coach begins to help the person to establish that they are in a safe relationship and want to hear the pain that prompted the call.
+The Hope Coach begins to help the person feel that they are in a safe relationship and that the Hope Coach wants to hear the pain that prompted the call.
 This will be modeled through compassionate listening, good questions, and good listening responses.
 The caller should sense an "I care, and I am here to listen to you," attitude.
-The entering-in phase creates a place of safety, whereas the caller feels they are being heard.
+The entering-in phase creates a place of safety where the caller feels they are being heard.